carissalow/rapids/docs/features/add-new-features.md

 ## New Features for Non-Existing Sensors

-If you want to add features for a device or a sensor that we do not support at the moment (those that do not appear in the `"Existing Sensors"` list above), [contact us](../../team) or request it on [Slack](http://awareframework.com:3000/) and we can add the necessary code so you can follow the instructions above.
+If you want to add features for a device or a sensor that we do not support at the moment (those that do not appear in the `"Existing Sensors"` list above), [open a new discussion](https://github.com/carissalow/rapids/discussions) in Github and we can add the necessary code so you can follow the instructions above.